“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 One of the traditional and widely used methods for studying gene knockout in genetic engineering is homologous recombination.

 And scientists are using this idea to insert the gene of interest, in place of our target gene.
-Identical DNA sequences of up to 2Kb are inserted in the vector along with the antibiotic resistance gene and incorporated in the target genome using artificial methods such as electroporation, microinjection or sonication.
+Identical DNA sequences of up to 2Kb are inserted in the vector along with the antibiotic resistance gene and incorporated into the target genome using artificial methods such as electroporation, microinjection or sonication.

 Once the vector is inserted into the cell it recombined with the target DNA sequence, our DNA of interest with the antibiotic resistance gene inserted into the target genome.